rherranzg/Hermes/README.md

 # AWS Lambda Cron

-## Lambda function and its proper IAM permissions to make 'Cron as a Service' magic happens
+An AWS Lambda function and its proper IAM configurations to make 'Cron as a Service' magic happens